 Getting kids up, dressed, fed, and headed to the bus stop with their teeth brushed and homework in hand feels much like a Broadway production.
 Making a nutritionally balanced, organic, tasty lunch for each of your kids while you’re at it?
 Mission impossible.
-Sure, you could do it the night before like your grandmother’s housekeeping magazines suggest, but once the kids are in bed that’s your time to catch up on work, laundry, email and the Real Housewives of (your favorite location here).
+Sure, you could do it the night before like your grandmother’s housekeeping magazines suggest, but once the kids are in bed that’s your time to catch up on work, laundry, email and the Real Housewives of (enter your favorite franchise here).

 photo: Nurture Life

 Need help on more than one meal per day?
 Have a little one who isn’t quite ready for solid food yet, but can’t bring yourself to feed her mush from a jar that expires when she’s twelve?
 Or do you simply want to serve your kids tastier, healthier meals but don’t have the time or the skills in the kitchen to do it?
 If you answered “yep, that’s me,” to any or all of the above, you’re not alone.
-Freshly launched this August in Chicago, Nurture Life is a total meal delivery solution that has met the demand for fresh, organic, ready-to-eat meals for babies, toddlers and kids from six months to 18 years old.
+Freshly launched last August in Chicago, Nurture Life is a total meal delivery solution that has met the demand for fresh, organic, ready-to-eat meals for babies, toddlers and kids from six months to 18 years old.
 Can I get an “Amen”?

 photo: Nurture Life